adityakulraj/CEREBRAL---The-Data-Science-Hackathon/README.md

 7. You need to comment the description of each library used.
 8. Your model will be evaluated on the basis of Accuracy,Precision, F-measure and ROC Curve.
 9. The accuaracy measure shouldn't be very high as that will lead to an overfitted model.Accuracy in the range of (85-95)%.
-10. The decision of the Qrganizers is final and binding.
+10. The decision of the Organizers is final and binding.